microsoft/CCF/doc/architecture/tls_internals.rst

 In CCF, the :term:`TLS` layer is implemented using OpenSSL 1.1.1 or 3.1.
 However, the original implementation was using OE's MbedTLS library, which the current implementation replaced.
 During the transition period, the OpenSSL implementation had to emulate the previous MbedTLS one and the remaining code isn't particularly suited to OpenSSL.

-In addition, we'll soon be adding :term:`QUIC` support to CCF, which has its own usage of TLS (supporting OpenSSL, but from its own tree).

-This document is an attempt to describe how that works, so that we can plan a suited implementation for both TCP-based and QUIC-based endpoints using TLS.
+This document is an attempt to describe how that works, to faciliate further changes.

 Enclave Connections
 ~~~~~~~~~~~~~~~~~~~